pushkin-consortium/pushkin/docs/getting-started/quickstart.md

 ## Starting Docker

 First, open Docker Desktop and make sure Docker Engine is running.
-You can check by running `docker ps` in the terminal, which will show an (empty) list of your containers:
+You can check by running `docker ps` in the terminal, which will show a list of your running containers, which should be empty at this point:

 ```
 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES